The Uncanny X-Men and The New Teen Titans: Critical response

 The Slings and Arrows Comic Guide wrote that "Claremont courageously defies tradition by filling an unbalanced basket of guest stars, and Walt Simonson's first-rate pencils contribute to the finest Marvel/DC co-production."
-Comics historian Matthew K. Manning calls it "one of the most well-received crossovers of its time - or of any time for that matter."
+Comics historian Matthew K. Manning calls it "one of the most well-received crossovers of its time — or of any time for that matter."
+In 2018, Nerdist's Eric Diaz called the comic "still the greatest event comic ever."

 Aborted sequel

 Despite the success of the project, The Uncanny X-Men and The New Teen Titans represented the last new DC–Marvel intercompany crossover for over a decade.
 A planned "X-Men/Teen Titans" #2, by the Titans creative team of Marv Wolfman and George Pérez, was scheduled for publication near Christmas 1983.
 X-Men writer Claremont had shared details of future X-Men storylines with Wolfman to facilitate Wolfman's writing of the script.
 Pérez was slated to draw the much-anticipated JLA/Avengers intercompany crossover due for publication in 1984, which was eventually scuttled due to editorial squabbling between the two companies.
 Continuing disagreements between Marvel and DC and Pérez's anger over the demise of the JLA/Avengers book resulted in the eventual cancellation of X-Men/Teen Titans #2 as well.
-Unlike the JLA/Avengers, a good portion of which had already been drawn by Pérez, no artwork was ever drawn for The Uncanny X-Men and The New Teen Titans sequel.
+Unlike the JLA/Avengers, a good portion of which had already been drawn by Pérez, no artwork was ever drawn for the Uncanny X-Men and The New Teen Titans sequel.
 It was not until 1994's Batman/Punisher: Lake of Fire that DC and Marvel joined forces again in a new publishing venture.